 The expense on food items in Dubai falls on a wide range from the minimal rate to the most expensive food in the world category.
 Though the city is known as a posh country, now there are hotels and restaurants come up with manageable rates for backpackers and normal budgets.
 Depending upon the restaurants, the price tags vary.
 There are Indian restaurants which give meals at 30 Dhs but other countries’ restaurants charge up to 50 Dhs per meal.
 During January and December, the rates of every item will be higher so as food.
 If you are looking for a budgeted tour, then avoid these two months.

 Dubai is a treasure house built with anonymous items too came from the different parts of the world during the trades, conquers and exiles.
-You can buy a lot of stuff from the shopping malls as well as souks on the streets at cheaper rates if you are really good at bargaining.
+You can buy a lot of stuff from the shopping malls in Dubai as well as souks on the streets at cheaper rates if you are really good at bargaining.
 The spices, dry fruits and the gold ornaments as well as the fragrance of perfumes are the major items tourists and outside world really like to buy from Dubai.
 But there are other items like Pashmina shawls, clothes, electronic items, shishas, colourful carpets, souvenirs, gifts and so on which make the markets in Dubai run at a faster pace.